Vigorously Defending You Against Sex Crime Charges in Miami-Dade County

 In Florida, sex crimes are considered some of the most serious offenses.
 Depending on the circumstances, they can be charged as either misdemeanors or felonies, which can result in jail/prison time and/or fines.
 In addition to these harsh penalties, people convicted of certain offenses may be required to register as sex offenders.
 If subject to this sanction, the individual must comply with specific requirements and restrictions.
 The punishments for sex crimes can have profound and long-lasting consequences.
 If you're facing criminal charges, you need a lawyer on your side who knows how to develop effective defenses and challenge the accusations.

 At Hager & Schwartz, P.A., we have extensive experience aggressively defending those facing sex crimes allegations.
-Both of our Miami attorneys have served as former prosecutors, which means we know how the other side thinks and prepares for cases.
+Both of our Miami sex crime attorneys have served as former prosecutors, which means we know how the other side thinks and prepares for cases.
 When you hire us, we will leverage this unique to spot holes in the State's case against you and to develop a solid defense on your behalf.
 We obtained favorable results for past clients, such as negotiating probation to avoid jail time, and we will fight relentlessly toward an optimal outcome for you.

-Sex Crimes Charges
+Types Sex Crimes Charges in Florida

 Several offenses can be charged as sex crimes.
 The type of prohibited conduct varies, where some crimes may involve sexual penetration, and others may involve unwanted touching of a person's genitals or buttocks.